adam077x/adam077x/README.md

 ##  Hi there, I'm Adam 👋
 Welcome to my profile.
-I am interested in programming and game development.
-I am still high school student.
+I am interested in web app development, game dev and programming in general.

 - 🔭 Working on: [LiteCode](http://litecode.net/)
 ### Contact me: